Tecpatl: Tecpatl represented as tongue or nose

 Mictlantecuhtli with tecpame representing his nose and tongue (Codex Borgia, page 18).

 The knife inserted into the nasal cavity symbolizes "cut the air", which is a vital element in symbolizing death.
 The tongue in the form of an obsidian knife (tecpatl) exposed to outside, indicates the need to be fed with the magical substance that was human blood flowing from the heart.

 In excavations of the Templo Mayor, 33 skull-masks representing Mictlantecuhtli (god of death) were found; made out of the rostral portion of human skulls, adorned with shell and pyrite to represent the eyes, and sacrificial knives to simulate nose and tongue.

 In the Codex Borbonicus, Xolotl's tongue is made out of flint and he is carrying another knife with his right hand.
 Tlaltecuhtli (Lord of the Earth), is found in various sculptures and manuscripts, with tecpatl representing the tongue of the deity.
-In the Sun Stone, the tongue of the central face of Tonatiuh is a tecpatl.
+In the Sun Stone, the tongue of the central face of Tōnatiuh is a tecpatl.
 In the Codex Borgia, Mictlantecuhtli (lord of the underworld) appears as an active sacrificer armed with an ax or a técpal, ready to draw the hearts of his victims, his nose and tongue accuse the form of sharp knives.